 1) First Time Mothers

-Generally speaking, first time mothers tend to show earlier than mothers that have given birth to a baby before.
+Generally speaking, first time mothers tend to show later than mothers that have given birth to a baby before.

 Veteran mothers who have already been pregnant before will show earlier because this is not the first time their uterine (womb) and abdominal muscles stretch from a pregnancy.
 Your uterus never returns to the size it was before your first ever pregnancy.